Vidyashetty17/powercalc/README.md

 # powercalc
-A web application  to estimate  electricity bills using user inputs
+A web application  to estimate  electricity bills based on the number of watts consumed by each appliances